querkmachine/FSFrontEndDocs/troubleshooting/gulp-vs2015.md

 ### Step one: Download and install Node

 Go to the [Node website](https://nodejs.org/) and download the most recent version of Node.
 The ‘Current’ release will do.
-At time of writing, that’s Node 7.0.0.
+At the time of writing, that’s Node 7.0.0.

 Install it as you would normally.